alexmacarthur/vite-plugin-proxy-page/README.md

 ## Setup

-Import the plugin and initialize it your `plugins` array:
+Import the plugin and initialize it your `plugins` array.
+To avoid issues with the [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react) and similar plugins that deal with JSX, make sure it's the **first** plugin registered in the array.

 ```js
 // vite.config.js